Flo-CS/whats-in-my-fridge/Project/Project.md

 - User can add a product by entering barcode or by scanning barcode
 - User can select the quantity and the subdivision of the product (ex: with yogurts) when adding a product
 - User can recover information like subdivision when adding a product if he added this product in the past
-- User can cards with picture and principal infos of products in the main view
+- User can see cards with picture and principal infos of products in the main view
 - User can see separately products in stock and products with 0 quantity
 - User can select quantity/subdivision to remove from product quantity
 - User can click on a card in the main view to show the details page of this product